 We are pleased to announce that Thelma Cabantac (pronounced Kah-Ban-Tac) has joined Admiral Farragut Academy as our new Senior Naval Science Instructor.
 She is the first female named to that position at Farragut.

-Cabantac retired in 2017 as a Lieutenant Commander in the U.S. Coast Guard and has spent much of her professional life (both in and since the Coast Guard) developing and delivering coursework.
-While on active duty, she led training missions in more than 35 countries — including for Brazil’s emergency operations in preparation for the World Cup, Military Games, and the Olympics.
+Thelma Cabantac retired in 2017 as a Lieutenant Commander in the U.S. Coast Guard and has spent much of her professional life (both in and since the Coast Guard) developing and delivering coursework.
+While on active duty, she led training missions in more than 35 countries — including for Brazil’s emergency operations in preparation for the World Cup, Prep school Games, and the Olympics.